163693 Atira: Binary system

 Atira came within 0.207 AU from Earth in January 2017, the closest since its discovery in 2003.
 This provided an opportunity to study the asteroid by radar.
 Images taken at Arecibo Observatory on 20 January 2017 revealed that Atira is a synchronous binary asteroid with a minor-planet moon.
 The primary with a diameter of 4.8±0.5 km is possibly elongated and very angular in shape.
 The secondary is tidally locked and has a diameter of 1.0±0.3 km.
 Additional images taken on 23 January 2017 showed that the two components are orbiting each other at a distance of about 6 km with an orbital period of 15.5 hours.
-It is currently the only confirmed binary asteroid that orbits inside Earths orbit.
+It is currently the only confirmed binary asteroid that orbits inside Earth's orbit.

 Name

 Because the first known object in a new class of asteroids will become the name of the new class, due consideration was given to the name for (163693).
 The other classes of near-Earth asteroids, Amors, Apollos, and Atens, are named after a Roman, Greek, and Egyptian god respectively, each of which begins with the letter 'A'.
 Atira follows this pattern, being named after Atíraʾ [/paw/], an epithet of the Earth goddess of the Pawnee people.
 Atíraʾ is the wife of the creator god, Tirawa, and goddess of Earth and the evening star.
 The official naming citation was published by the Minor Planet Center on 22 January 2008 (M.P.C.
 61768).